Catwoman: Soulstealer: Plot

 Selina Kyle and her younger sister, Maggie, who suffers from cystic fibrosis, live in a run down apartment in Gotham City.
 To pay the rent and Maggie's medical expenses, she fights for Carmine Falcone, an underworld mob boss, who stages fights with a group of fighters known as the Leopards.
 As Maggie's condition worsens, Selina accompanies her to a doctor's appointment whereupon the clinic grows weary of Selina's living situation.
 After a fight, two police officers along with a social worker raid Selina's apartment.
 The social worker details the plans to send Maggie to a run down foster home, which infuriates Selina and compels her to attack the group of officers to create a path for Maggie to escape.
 Before she could do so, a police officer tasers her and renders her unconscious.

 When Selina comes to, she finds herself in the company of Talia, one of the leaders of the League of Assassins, offers to expunge her criminal record if she agrees to fly to Italy with her.
 Considering that Selina's assault constitutes her third offense, she will face a hefty prison sentence.
 With this in mind, she accepts the offer and flies to Italy where she would spend the next two years training to become an assassin.

 Two years later, Selina returns to Gotham as Holly Vanderhees, a fake identity of a socialite she creates for herself after stealing the personal information of Talia when she fled from the League of Assassins.
-She moves in across from Luke Fox, a war veteran who suffers from Post Traumatic Stress disorder and who as a result of experiencing racial discrimination, works in conjunction with the Gotham Police Department to rid the city of evil.
+She moves in across from Luke Fox, a war veteran who suffers from post-traumatic stress disorder and who as a result of experiencing racial discrimination, works in conjunction with the Gotham Police Department to rid the city of evil.
 As she arrives, the Fox family has a display of an artwork that is worth a hefty sum of cash.
-Selina attends this event as her socialite character; however, she leaves it halfway to don her Catwoman outfit.
+Selina attends this event as her socialite character, but she leaves it halfway to don her Catwoman outfit.
 Once the spectacle has concluded, she swoops in and steals the artwork.
 As she flees the venue, she stumbles into Batwing.
 She taunts him, and thrashes him while taking a picture of him as she makes away with the valuable.
 She leaks the photo anonymously to the press to further humiliate Batwing.